mdegat01/addon-sharry/sharry/DOCS.md

 ### Option: `domain`

 The domain users will access Sharry at.
 Sharry is given a base URL that it uses for generating URLs and configuring cookies.
 That will be created from this option, the `use_ssl` option, and the port you list for `9090`.
-If the port isn't listed then the addon assumes you have a reverse proxy and users do not list a port when accessing Sharry.
+If the port isn't listed then the addon assumes users do not include a port in the URL when accessing Sharry.

 ### Option: `use_ssl`